maradotwebp/pax/readme.md

 > Update a mod by executing `./pax update <modname>`, update all installed mods by executing `./pax upgrade`, and remove a mod by executing `./pax remove <modname>`.

+If you want to create a Fabric modpack, make sure to install [Jumploader](https://www.curseforge.com/minecraft/mc-mods/jumploader) first.
+This mod is needed in order for Fabric modpacks to download correctly from Curseforge, and pax will automatically install only fabric versions if Jumploader is detected in your pack.

 When you're installing, updating or upgrading, you can specify an optional `--strategy` parameter to control how PAX selects what version to install:
 - `recommended`: PAX will install/update to the latest version of this mod for your current modpack version.
 If your modpack version is `1.16.1`, PAX will install the newest version that is compatible with `1.16.1`.
 - `newest` PAX will install/update to the latest version of this mod for the current minor minecraft version.
 Mods installed this way will **probably** work.
 For example, if your modpack version is `1.16.1`, PAX may also install versions of your selected mod that only specify `1.16.4` as a working version.